Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - Searches_Regular
      - A COUNTER Metric_Type used to report on searches conducted by a user on a host site where the user has the option of selecting the databases being searched.

-       Note: If a search is conducted across multiple databases, each database searched can count that search.
+       Note: If a search is conducted across multiple databases, each database searched will count that search.

        See also Regular search.
      -